datafold/data-diff/README.md

 ### We're here to help!

-We know that in some cases, the data-diff command can become long and dense.
-And maybe you're new to the command line.

-* We're here to help [on slack](https://getdbt.slack.com/archives/C03D25A92UU) if you have ANY questions as you use `data-diff` in your workflow.
+We're here to help!
+Please post any questions in [GitHub Discussions](https://github.com/datafold/data-diff/discussions).
-* You can also post a question in [GitHub Discussions](https://github.com/datafold/data-diff/discussions).

 ## How to Use